Optimizing Fuel-Constrained UAV-UGV Routes for Large Scale Coverage: Bilevel Planning in Heterogeneous Multi-Agent Systems: OPTIMIZATION FRAMEWORK

-The formulation of the E-VRP can be described with a graph theory.
-Consider an undirected graph $G = (V, E)$ where $V$ is the set of vertices $V = \{0,1,2,...k\}$ and $E$ is the set of edges between the vertices $i$ and $j$ as $ E= \{(i, j) \, \| \ i, j \, \in \, V, i \neq j \}$.
-The non-negative arc cost between the vertices $i$ and $j$ is expressed as $c_{ij}$ and $x_{ij}$ is a binary decision variable whose value will be 1 if a vehicle travels from $i$ to $j$, and 0 otherwise.
-The objective function of the E-VRP problem is indicated by Eq. \ref{eq:1} which minimizes the total travel time, the other formulation of the constraints like fuel constraint, time window constraint and generic constraints of the E-VRP can be found here \cite{ramasamy2022heterogenous}.
+The formulation of the E-VRPTW can be described with the graph theory.
+Consider an undirected graph $G = (V, E)$ where $V$ is the set of vertices $V = \{S,0,1,2,...D\}$ and $E$ is the set of edges between the vertices $i$ and $j$ as $ E= \{(i, j) \, \| \ i, j \, \in \, V, i \neq j \}$.
+The non-negative arc cost between the vertices $i$ and $j$ is expressed as $t_{ij}$ (traversal time) and $x_{ij}$ is a binary decision variable whose value will be 1 if a vehicle travels from $i$ to $j$, and 0 otherwise.
+From the starting depot $S$, the UAV will take off and meet the UGV at destination depot $D$ which also has a time window constraint because of slower speed of UGV.
+The objective function of the E-VRPTW problem is indicated by Eq. \ref{eq:1} which minimizes the total travel time.
+Formulation of the energy and time-window constraints are done in Eq. \ref{eq:2}-\ref{eq:6}.
+The details explanation of other generic VRP constraints are discussed in our previous work \cite{ramasamy2022heterogenous}.

-Again, we used Google OR-Tools \texttrademark \ as our heuristic implementation for solving the E-VRP model with constrained programming (CP).
-OR-Tools \texttrademark \ uses a search tree, local search, and meta-heuristics to identify feasible and optimal solutions.
-The heart of OR-Tools \texttrademark \ is a CP-SAT solver that employs \textit{DecisionBuilder} to find an initial feasible solution using the \textit{Path Cheapest Arc Strategy} \cite{lin2019simple}.
-OR-Tools \texttrademark \ then performs a local search to find the best solution in the neighborhood of the current solution.
-This local search uses move operators to rewire nodes and check for feasibility and cost, and the moves are repeated until a termination criterion is met \cite{ramasamy2022coordinated}.